 Is melatonin safe during pregnancy?

 While melatonin is generally considered to have a low risk of harm in pregnancy, it’s not usually recommended for pregnant people.
-There are other over-the-counter (OTC) medications that've been determined to be safer for use in pregnancy, and doctors are more likely to recommend these over melatonin.
+There are other over-the-counter (OTC) medications that have been determined to be safer for use in pregnancy, and doctors are more likely to recommend these over melatonin.
 These medications include diphenhydramine (Benadryl) and doxylamine (Unisom), which are antihistamines used to treat allergies and itching.

 Melatonin isn’t regulated by the FDA the same way other medications are, and the studies that’ve been done have mostly been small and involved animal subjects.
 It’s important to always follow your doctor’s advice when it comes to taking OTC medications and supplements when you’re pregnant.